DFS Contest Selection: Cash Vs. GPP, Field Size & Bankroll

 You can build the single best lineup on the slate and still lose money if you fire it into the wrong contest.
 That is the part that gets overlooked.
 A lineup does not carry a fixed value; its value depends on the field it is competing against and how that field pays out.

 Here is where our simulation tools do the heavy lifting on one half of the problem.
-The Stokastic Sims simulate a contest tens of thousands of times to surface the lineups with the best simulated return for that field.
+The Contest Sims simulate a tournament tens of thousands of times to surface the lineups with the best simulated return for that field.
 Contest selection is the other half: it is how you point that edge at the softest pools on the board instead of the toughest ones.
 Same lineup, different pool, different result.
 If you have not nailed down the basics of scoring and salary caps yet, start with our DFS 101 beginner guide and come back, because everything below assumes you can already build a roster.

 Cash Games Vs. GPPs: Two Different Jobs